What are spiders?

 Spiders are arachnids, related to mites, ticks, and scorpions.
 Spiders are also arthropods, meaning that their skeletons are located on the outside of their bodies (exoskeleton).
 All spiders have 2 body regions (cephalothorax and abdomen), eight legs, no wings or antennae, and fangs (chelicerae) that they use to inject venom into their prey.

 Most spiders have eight eyes, but it is not uncommon for some species to only have six.
 The size and color of a spider depends on its species.
 Some spiders may have chevron, mottled, or striped markings.
 Spiders are predatory and play an important role in the ecosystem by helping to reduce populations of nuisance insects.
+Continue reading to learn more about spiders in the area and how pest control in Pennsylvania can be helpful.

 Are spiders dangerous?